 Management of ecosystems based on narrow old-school concepts of eradicating alien and invasive species is not only doomed to failure, it will produce long-lasting consequences.
 These consequences will often preclude appropriate management actions over the remainder of this century and beyond.
 The practice of conservation biology is rife with mistakes, stupid assumptions, and trivial arguments that are now moot in the face of climate change.
 It is time that we develop modern working definitions of ecosystem form and function based on the true dynamic nature of species vicariance.
 How we treat human and non-human migrants and the ecosystems we all inhabit will literally determine the fate of humanity.

 All of these courses now have full enrollment.
 All are online and all have synchronous live components.
-Until classes begin on 31 August I am willing to attempt to make room for additional students (about 5 more for each class) for UF registered undergraduate students.
+Until classes begin on 31 August I am willing to attempt to make room (about 5 more for each class) for UF registered undergraduate students.
 BSC3307C Climate Change Biology can be taken as a graduate course with the permission of your graduate advisor.
-Contact me … Continue reading Courses on Climate Change and Sustainability at the University of Florida – fall 2020
+Contact me by email if … Continue reading Courses on Climate Change and Sustainability at the University of Florida – fall 2020

 Published on Medium “An invasive species is defined as a species that is: 1) non-native (or alien) to the ecosystem under consideration and, 2) whose introduction causes or is likely to cause economic or environmental harm or harm to human health.” – USDA legal definition “A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
 It is … Continue reading White guys and aliens